OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

   - Retail and Transportation
   - Leisure and Hospitality

 **Notes:**

 * For low income workers, the change in employment is calculated using Paychex and Earnin data.
 For medium and high income workers, the change in employment is calculated using Paychex and Intuit data.

-* We forecast the national trend in employment for the Low Income subgroup past the most recent data from Paychex and Earnin using data from Kronos.
-The Kronos timestamp data tracks closely with low-income employment constructed from payroll data, but for payroll data there is a lag in reporting until the end of a payroll cycle.
-To get information closer to real time we use the Kronos timestamp data, which is reported more frequently with a shorter lag.
-We predict low-income employment using a distributed lag model, regressing a given week's low income employment measure on the corresponding week's and 3 previous lagged weeks' Kronos timestamp measure.
+* In order to provide closer to real time data, we forecast the most recent employment measures beyond those available in the combined Earnin, Intuit, and Paychex dataset alone.
+To do so, we leverage two sources of higher frequency data: Kronos timestamp data and the Paychex weekly pay cycle sample.
+Using this higher frequency data we forecast more recent changes in employment using a distributed lag model, constructed by regressing a given week’s employment measure on the corresponding week’s Kronos measure, as well as its current and 3 previous lagged weeks’ Paychex weekly pay cycle measure.
+For more details, please refer to the appendix of the accompanying [paper](https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf)

 ## Unemployment Claims